Wondering how your crypto gift will be taxed?

 Your gift has gone up in value and the price is higher than the gift giver’s cost basis Â

-If the price of your gift has gone up since you received it, your cost basis is equal to the donor’s cost basis.Â
+If the value of your gift has gone up since you received it, your cost basis is equal to the gift giver’s cost basis (the cryptocurrency’s fair market value when the gift giver originally received it).

 Your gift has gone up in value but the price is lower than the gift giver’s cost basis

-It’s possible that the value of your cryptocurrency gift has gone up since you originally received it, but is still lower than the original cost basis.
-In this case, there is no capital gain or loss to be reported.Â
+It’s possible that the value of your cryptocurrency gift has gone up since you originally received it, but is still lower than the gift giver’s original cost basis.
+In this case, there is no capital gain or loss to be reported.

 Your gift has gone down in valueÂ

-If the value of your gift has gone down since you received it your basis is equal to whichever is lower: the donor’s cost basis or the fair market value of the tokens at the time the gift was given.Â
+If the value of your gift has gone down since you received it, your basis is equal to whichever is lower: the gift giver’s cost basis or the fair market value of the crypto at the time the gift was given.

 You don’t know the original cost basis of your giftÂ

-If it is impossible to determine the original owner’s cost basis, your cost basis is equal to the fair market value when you received the cryptocurrency gift.Â
+If it is impossible to determine the gift giver’s cost basis, your cost basis is equal to the fair market value when you received the cryptocurrency gift.

 I made a crypto donation.
 How is this taxed?Â

-Donating cryptocurrency to charity is considered tax-deductible.Â
+Donating cryptocurrency to a registered charity is tax-deductible.Â

-If you’ve held your cryptocurrency for 12 months or longer, you’re eligible for a deduction equal to the fair market value of your tokens.Â
+If you’ve held your cryptocurrency for 12 months or longer, you’re eligible for a deduction equal to the fair market value of your crypto at the time of the donation.Â

-If you’ve held your cryptocurrency for less than 12 months, you’re eligible for a deduction based on whatever is lower: your cost basis or the fair market value of your tokens.Â
+If you’ve held your cryptocurrency for less than 12 months, you’re eligible for a deduction equal to whichever is lower: your original cost basis for acquiring your crypto or the fair market value of your coins at the time of the donation.Â

 Looking for an easy way to track your crypto taxes?Â